Kai Franz

 In 2011 he was awarded the KPF Traveling Fellowship and in 2012 he graduated with awards in design, outstanding professional merit, and academic excellence from Princeton University (M-Arch).

 Since 2007 Kai has taught in both the fine arts and architecture at ETH Zurich, Princeton University, McGill University, and RISD.
-Today he is a full-time Professor for Spatial Dynamics in the division of Foundation Studies at the Rhode Island School of Design.
+Today he is an Assitant Professor for Spatial Dynamics in the division of Experimental and Foundation Studies at the Rhode Island School of Design.

-From December 2013 – July 2014 Kai will be a artist-in-residence at the Akademie Schloss Solitude.
+From December 2013 – September 2014 Kai was an artist-in-residence at the Akademie Schloss Solitude, Germany.

 Kai’s works haven been shown in exhibitions in the U.S. and in Germany.
-His most recent projects include: Plopper (Dual-Axis Precision Deposition System), 2012, exhibited at the RISD Museum during the Faculty Biennial (February/March 2013), as well as Pixilerations v.9 (October 2012), the Guggenheim New York Series (2012) and the publication of an extensive artist catalog in 2013.
+His most recent projects include: Plopper (Dual-Axis Precision Deposition System), 2012, exhibited at the RISD Museum during the Faculty Biennial (February/March 2013), as well as Pixilerations v.9 (October 2012), the Guggenheim New York Series (2012) and the publication of his book 'Serial Nature' in 2014.

 deutsch